Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 about the same advertising traffic on its own website.

 Number 200 on this list only has a marginal market share of 0.1 % 1n the Alexa top 10000.
 Imagine how effective URL number 50.000 will be of your blocklist.
-Fair chance it will never be triggered.
-Some adblockers have an option to exclude URL's with low usage (like
+Fair chance it will never be triggered, because you never surf to the websites this tracker is used.
+Some adblock extensions have an option to exclude URL's with low usage (like AdGuard 'use optimized filters' option) or periodically filter out dead
-AdGuard 'use optimized filters' option) or periodically filter out dead URL's (Opera's and Brave's build-in adblockers).
+URL's (like Opera's and Brave's build-in adblockers claim to do).

 Opera performed an analysis on the effectiveness of Easylist and reported in a blog that 20 percent of the listed URL were dead and another 60% had a 'hit rate' of less than 1% of all the traffic of the Opera browser users (having agreed to provide telemetry data).